 Source: unifiedinfotech.net

-What to ask: Can you provide examples of their mobile-first work?
+What to ask: Can you show examples of their mobile-first work?

-🚩 Red flag: There is either no mobile version or the mobile version is an afterthought.
+🚩 Red flag: No mobile version or mobile design that feels rushed.

 Source: Kelly Sikkema on Unsplash

-What to ask: How will I be engaged, and what is your communication procedure?
+What to ask: How will I be engaged?
+What's your communication process?

 Source: Unsplash+